boldbi/bold-bi-docs/docs/working-with-data-sources/data-connectors/sql-data-source.md

 ![Name parameter](/static/assets/working-with-datasource/data-connectors/images/SQLDataSource/name-parameter.png#max-width=100%)

-You can refer to the <a href="https://help.boldbi.com/cloud-bi/working-with-dashboards/" target="_blank">documentation</a> to create a dashboard using Bold BI.
+You can refer to the [documentation](/working-with-dashboards/) to create a dashboard using Bold BI.
 Once the dashboard is created, you can preview the dashboard by clicking the `Preview` button.

 **Dashboard preview for User 1:**